Juha Reini: Managerial career

+Later career

-From 2010 to 2013, Reini worked as the agent of several Finnish national team players together with Tapio Raatikainen.
+From 2010 to 2013, Reini worked as the agent of several Finland national team players together with Tapio Raatikainen.
 Their clients included Teemu Pukki, Joona Toivio, Kasper Hämäläinen and Jere Uronen.
 In the summer of 2013, he took up the position of chairman of TPS, holding office until January 2015.
 He then moved to the position of TPS's director of sports, from which he resigned in the summer of 2015, citing his desire to continue his career in coaching positions.

 Apart from management, Reini has been an expert with Yle Sport since 2002.
 In addition, Reini has been a member of the Football Association of Finland's Top Football Committee in 2006–2012.

+He has also worked as an operative director in brand partnership area.
+Since 2021, Reini has worked as a marketing director for a Finnish craft brewery RPS Brewing.